 Graffiti is decorating the city everywhere you look, but the creative street art has many beautiful faces in the capital of Lithuania.
 The most sympathetic oeuvre in the autumnal street view of Vilnius are the trees with knitted clothing.

 Street art seems to be well respected in Vilnius, and there are places where it’s allowed, even encouraged to paint graffiti.
 There is a yearly street art festival, Vilnius Street Art.
-And if modern street art is really speaking to you, I would suggest to pay a visit on ‘The Road of Freedom‘.
+And if modern street art is really speaking to you, I would suggest paying a visit on ‘The Road of Freedom‘.

-You can find it anywhere in the city, but the real cradle of the bohemian street art and artists is the district of Užupis that has declared independency and is now called The Republic of Užupis.
+You can find it anywhere in the city, but the real cradle of the bohemian street art and artists is the district of Užupis that has declared independence and is now called The Republic of Užupis.

 Jono Meko skersvėjis a.k.a.
 ‘Jonas Mekas Crosswinds’, a graffiti alley in Užupis.

 I would recommend you to step out of the main street on the little paths, as along them you can find more beautiful graffitis.
 You can find them also under the bridges, the embankments of the river – anywhere you look.